All of Calgary's NEWEST restaurants right in one place.

 If you’re headed out of the city via the Calgary Airport, you 'll be able to have a last taste of Calgary - Chef Nicole Gomes, the founder of Cluck ’n’ Cleaver and a Top Chef All-Stars winner, is set to whip up something big in 2025 according to this article by the Daily Hive.

-We just spotted IBU which has the tag line of "Casual Dining - Serious Food" so I'm expecting it to be a laid back spot with a great menu, good prices and a cool atmosphere plus its a wholesome father-and-son operation.
+Just spotted IBU on 14th street which has the tag line of "Casual Dining - Serious Food" so I'm expecting it to be a laid back spot with a great menu, good prices and a cool atmosphere plus its a wholesome father-and-son operation.

 Calgary's first-ever dog bar.
 Don't worry this is for humans too!